This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Air fresheners have been around for quite some time, and rightfully so.
 They never fail to disappoint with their efficiency.
 Moreover, they are available for cheap and do not need constant monitoring.

 Just open a packet and leave them on any surface, keeping you at rest for weeks on end.
 Give these a DIY twist by following along these techniques for making one on your own.

-If you’d not disturb the aesthetic value of your bathroom by placing cubes of air freshener, look at this.
-These are gel-based fresheners built with unscented gelatin and some essential oils.
+If you’d not disturb the aesthetic value of your bathroom by placing cubes of air freshener, then place gel-based fresheners built with unscented gelatin and some essential oils.

 We are guilty of this one too.
 Shower curtains are the least looked upon bathroom accessory.
-They are often forgotten in lieu of cleaning and scrubbing away at other surfaces.
+They are often forgotten instead of cleaning and scrubbing away at other surfaces.

 Toilet scrubs work away hard at cleaning every other grime but are hardly cleaned themselves.
 Colonies of bacteria can build up deep inside them if left unnoticed.